goatchurchprime/HGnotebooks/wingflattening/freecad_macro_work/README.txt

 for projecting non-construction lines back into cutlinesketch (eg for batwing outlines), and postcutupper and postcutlower for projecting penmarks.

+R13precutstocutlinesketch.py - Does the mapping of non-construction lines from the XY-based precutupper and precutlower sketches back into the UV-based cutlinesketch as the basis for further drawings (the batwing trailing edges).

 p7cutlinestouvpolygons.py - Creates UVPolygons containing polygons of each of the areas that the cutlinessketch divides into.
 Points need to be joined with the Coincident constraint to be considered a continuation of the polygon.
 Polygons are given names according to a lookup table.